dinkel/btr-backup/README.md

-The script has a cleanup functionality, that ensures that the latest 12 snapshots are kept, plus one snapshot in each of the last 12 days, plus one eack month in the last year and finally one snapshot every year.
+The script has a cleanup functionality, that ensures that the latest 12 snapshots are kept, plus one snapshot in each of the last 12 days, plus one each month in the last year and finally one snapshot every year.

 Usage
 -----